Glench/Vim-Jinja2-Syntax/README.md

 * I wanted to manage this syntax file with vim-addons-manager or whatever other vim plugins managers there are.

+The current version is the [2011-5-13 version](https://github.com/mitsuhiko/jinja2/commit/ef30ab56abc955593879f1348c4097cf956177b7) from the official jinja repository.
-This repository may not have the exact latest version of the jinja2 syntax file.
-If you notice it is out-of-date please message me.
+If you notice there is a newer version available please message me.

 **If you have bugs or pull requests, please submit them straight to the [source](https://github.com/mitsuhiko/jinja2).**